Truphone/connect-api-docs/source/reference/sims.md

 ## SIM Preferences Resource

 SIM profiles/subscribers allow configuration of specific preferences which enable/disable features during the connectivity lifecycle.
-Currently, the only preference we support is registering/unregistering for usage and auto renew notifications.
+Currently, the only preference we support is registering/unregistering for usage and depletion notifications.

 ## Get SIM Preferences